JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion2.md

 }
 ```

 _NOTE: It you are SURE that you won't have multiple instances, then you can set the options `UseLocksToUpdateGlobalResources` property to false.
-This tells the  Net.RunMethodsSequentially library that it can run the startup services withing obtaining a global lock.
+This tells the  Net.RunMethodsSequentially library that it can run the startup services without obtaining a global lock.
 See [Example2's Startup class](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example2.WebApiWithToken.IndividualAccounts/Startup.cs) for an example of setting the `UseLocksToUpdateGlobalResources` property to false._

 ### 2. OPTIONAL: Building/Running your own migrate / seeding code on startup